sandiegodata-projects/downtown-partnership/datasets/sandiegodata.org-downtown_homeless/README.md

 5. Updates to version 5 of source package, which excluded several months with quality problems, improved documentation
 6. Added column for source file, removed duplicated data form marina, 2016
 7. Added imputed counts dataset.
+8. Updated the ``monthly_totals`` dataset
+9. Added downtown_blocks geography and removed April 2018 on.
+10. Corrected geometry from POLYGON ( of the city block ) to the POINT of the observation